naveenailawadi/fblivetop/scripts/README.md

 ## Streaming
 - Running `python3 stream.py` launches everything from the attached config file to stream a video

-## Liking and Commenting
+## Liking, Commenting, and Sharing
-- Running `python3 like_and_comment.py` will like and comment the inputted post
+- Running `python3 interact.py` will like, comment, and share the inputted post

 ## FacebookStreamer.py
 - This contains the proprietary code with scalable objects (for all functions)